 This New Orleans delicacy is the perfect way to warm up when the weather is cool.
-Served over rice, the warm stew is made with a variety of local ingredients
+Served over rice (or even over potato salad – real ones know), this warm, hearty stew is made with a variety of local ingredients

 Oysters are best in the months that have an “R”- meaning the winter months fit the criteria perfectly.
-Enjoy them in a variety of forms: raw, chargrilled or fried to name a few.
+Enjoy them in a variety of forms: raw, chargrilled, or fried to name a few.
 Restaurants love to get creative with their oyster offerings.
-Some favorite spots include Acme, Drago’s, Superior Seafood and Seaworthy.
+Some favorite spots include Acme, Drago’s, Superior Seafood, and Seaworthy.

 Celebrate Vietnamese New Year on the grounds of Mary Queen of Vietnam Church.
-Indulge in báhn mí and pho, admire the dragon dance, and enjoy other authentic Vietnamese activities.
+Indulge in báhn mí and phở, admire the dragon dance, and enjoy other authentic Vietnamese activities.
 The Vietnamese community is strong in New Orleans, and this is a great way to experience it firsthand.

 King Cake is the official food of the Carnival season.
 Traditionally, it is a mix of a coffee cake and a cinnamon roll, served with purple, green, and gold sugar or frosting.
 Bakeries add twists to the beloved dessert, making it a constant discussion for who has the best king cake among locals.
 Be sure to snag some this Carnival season.

 Mardi Gras kicks off every year on January 6, also known as Twelfth Night.
 For weeks following, parades roll to celebrate the Carnival Season.
 Attending a Mardi Gras parade should be on everyone’s bucket list (in fact, we even have a special Mardi Gras Bucket List to help you plan the ultimate Carnival experience).
 Dance with the bands, catch some beads, and experience the revelry with the whole family.
 Learn about all things Mardi Gras here.